daviddias99/JMMCompiler-feup-comp/jmm-compiler/README.md

 ## GROUP
 5g

-* (Names, numbers, self assessment, and contribution of the members of the group to the project according to:)
+## Names, numbers, self assessment, and contribution of the members of the group to the project:
 > **NAME1:** David Luís Dias da Silva, NR1: 201705373, GRADE1: 20, CONTRIBUTION1: 25
 >
 > **NAME2:** Eduardo Carreira Ribeiro, NR2: 201705421, GRADE2: 20, CONTRIBUTION2: 25